Kupie/SRC_Submissions_Total_Getter/README.md

 # SRC_Submissions_Total_Getter
-Gets the total number of submissions from a Speedruns.com marathon page
+Gets the total number of submissions from a Speedruns.com marathon page.

+Requires Python 3, along with the modules "bs4" and "lxml"

 #### Usage: